Science at St George's

-- A buzz and excitement for the subject has been created through a range of enrichment opportunities: British Science Week activities, Mad Science Assemblies, Mad Science afterschool club, The Great Science Share, Space Virtual Reality day, Interview with a Polar Research Scientist (STEM Ambassador), World Oceans Day and Science Day + Fair (which involve parents and families).
+- A buzz and excitement for the subject has been created through a range of enrichment?opportunities: British Science Week activities, Mad Science Assemblies, Mad Science afterschool club, Protecting our Planet Day, The Great Science Share, Space Virtual Reality day, Interview with a Polar Research Scientist (STEM Ambassador), World Oceans Day and Science Day + Fair (which involve parents and families).

 On our journey towards being fantastic learners, we aim to inspire each pupil to raise their aspirations by exploring all areas of STEM (Science, Technology, Engineering and Maths).
 We realise, and ensure the children do too, that we could have among us today some future scientists and engineers who will make life changing discoveries and developments to make our world a better place!